 In composition, Neptune is very similar to Uranus and, considered to be an ‘ice giant’ it differs slightly from the composition of Jupiter and Saturn.
 Jupiter and Saturn are composed almost entirely of gas whereas Uranus and Neptune are composed of an unusual material which is a hot dense liquid that has properties similar to ice.
 Neptune’s atmosphere actually only makes up about 20% of its diameter, the equivalent of its mantle is made up of water, ammonia and methane and its core is made of iron and nickel silicates.
 It’s the presence of methane in the atmosphere of Neptune which absorbs red light, giving the planet its distinctive blue colour.

 The weather system on Neptune seems to be driven by several extreme storms, of note is the ‘Great Dark Spot’ analogous to the storm system on Jupiter called the ‘Great Red Spot’.
 Wind speeds in excess of 600 metres per second have been recorded.
 The storm we see today is different to the one discovered originally by the Voyager spacecraft suggesting the common nature of them.
 They are thought to occur in the troposphere, at lower altitudes than the lighter cirrus clouds often seen around them.

 A system of rings surrounds Neptune, although they are by no means as spectacular as the rings around Saturn.
 Three rings have been identified to date and they are composed of countless particles of ice.
-The ring particles are accompanied in orbit by thirteen moons, the largest of which is Triton.
+The ring particles are accompanied in orbit by fourteen moons, the largest of which is Triton.
 Triton is thought to have been captured by Neptune’s gravity as it wandered too close rather than forming with Neptune about 4.5 billions years ago.